cap-js/docs/advanced/odata.md

 ## OData Annotations { #annotations}

 The following sections explain how to add OData annotations to CDS models and how they’re mapped to EDMX outputs.
+Only annotations defined in the vocabularies mentioned in section [Annotation Vocabularies](#vocabularies) are considered in the translation.

 ### Terms and Properties